barneyman/updateServerAddOnHA/README.md

-# updateServerAddOnHA
+# barneyman deploy server

-This runs as an addon on Home Assistant, looking for firmware updates (on another repo of mine) and pushes the build out to any of my esp8266 based devices
+This Home Assistant add-on pushes firmware updates, sourced at github, out to all visible barneyman devices.